Here’s a quick tutorial to help you add an extra layer of security to your WordPress blog.

 There’s another plugin you can use called: WPS Hide Login.

 This is the plugin that I use on this site currently.
 It is an ultra lightweight plugin with one simple setting.

 Before we start using this plugin, I want to give you a few important tips for changing the URL structure of your login page.

 Right then, let’s begin…

 Pretty straightforward stuff if you’re already familiar with WordPress.

-If you’re not, then all you have to do is from the back end of your site (WordPress Admin area), is head over to Plugins > Add New, and do a search for “WPS Hide Login”.
-See screenshot below.
+From the back end of your site (WordPress Admin area), head over to Plugins > Add New, and do a search for “WPS Hide Login”.
+See the screenshot below.